wso2/docs-choreo-dev/en/docs/integrate-and-manage-external-services/integrate-and-manage-gen-ai-services.md

 ## Register a GenAI service

 To use a GenAI service in Choreo, you need to register it.
-Once registered, the service becomes available in the Internal Marketplace, allowing you to consume it via a Connection.
+Once registered, the service becomes available in the Service Catalog, allowing you to consume it via a Connection.

 You can register a GenAI service at two levels: